Night of the Pencils: Context

-In March 1976 the Argentine military seized power following a coup d'état.
-The military junta then implemented what was called the National Reorganization Process which was a set of policies used by the regime to destroy left-wing guerrilla forces and oppress resistance to its rule.
+The Argentine military seized power following a March 1976 coup d'état.
+The military junta then implemented what was they called a "National Reorganization Process" which was a set of policies used by the regime to destroy left-wing guerrilla forces and oppress resistance to its rule.
 The process included kidnappings, torture and murder.
-Meanwhile, the Montoneros, a leftist guerilla group, responded violently to the junta and its actions as they enlisted other Argentines to join their campaign against the regime.
-The junta was undoubtedly fearful of the Montoneros and others who orchestrated opposition to the military junta.
-Thus, they sought to destroy any opposition.
+Meanwhile, the leftist guerilla group Montoneros responded violently to the junta and its actions as they enlisted other Argentines to join their campaign against the regime.

-The victims were largely from the Unión de Estudiantes Secundarios (Union of High School Students) of La Plata.
-UES was committed to achieving school reforms and other political reforms, including the 1975 protests in which more than 3,000 students marched to protest recent price hikes in the bus fare and demanding the restoration of a subsidised bus ticket for secondary school students.
+The Night of the Pencils victims were largely from the Unión de Estudiantes Secundarios (UES, Spanish for Union of High School Students) of La Plata.
+UES was committed to achieving school reforms and other political objectives, including the 1975 protests in which more than 3,000 students marched to protest recent price hikes in the bus fare and demanding the restoration of a subsidised bus ticket for secondary school students.
 As with many left-wing activists in Argentina, they were persecuted and targeted by the Police.

 The UES was a front organisation for the Montoneros, although the extent to which the UES was actively connected to the ERP and the Montoneros is disputed.
-Certainly, one of the survivors, Pablo Diaz, had left the UES for the Guevarist Youth in 1975.
+One of the survivors, Pablo Diaz, had left the UES for the Guevarist Youth in 1975.

 Jorge Falcone, the brother of one of the kidnapped students, María Claudia Falcone, has maintained that her activities against the military dictatorship went beyond student protests, and that on the day she was kidnapped she was hiding weapons in her aunt's residence and was prepared to use them.
 He wrote his sister was not a victim, or a martyr, but a hero of the organization Montoneros.

 He also defended his sister's commitment to the Montoneros guerrilla movement in Argentina: